Chicken Police: Paint It Red!: Development

 The premise was inspired by a YouTube video in which two chickens appear to break up a fight between rabbits.
 To create the characters, The Wild Gentlemen started with human models in a studio and used Adobe Photoshop to change the heads to animals.
 Initially, the animal heads came from stock photography, but the developers found the images could be made more realistic-looking by taking their own photographs at wildlife parks and zoos.
 Some details were hand-drawn, and they made accessories, such as Bubo the owl's glasses, from scratch.
 The resulting images were then broken into textures and animated in Unity.
 Both classic adventure games and films noir were influences on the game.
 The relationship between the two cops is influenced by buddy cop films.
 The team often worked remotely and were spread across multiple countries.

-Chicken Police was released on Microsoft Windows, PlayStation 4, Nintendo Switch, and Xbox One in November 2020 and Google Stadia in December 2021.
-It was ported to iOS and Android in June 2021.
+Chicken Police was released on Microsoft Windows, PlayStation 4, Nintendo Switch, and Xbox One on November 5, 2020, iOS and Android on June 29, 2021, macOS on November 4 and Google Stadia in December 6 of the same year.
+Next-gen ports were released on March 30, 2022 and it was also released on Amazon Luna on October 20 of the same year.